Edie Falco: 1987–1998: Early work and rise to prominence

-1999–2007: The Sopranos
+1999–2008: The Sopranos and acclaim

-Falco received her breakout role in the HBO drama The Sopranos.
-The series premiered in 1999 and ended in 2007.
-She portrayed Carmela Soprano, wife of Mafia boss Tony Soprano.
+Falco received her breakout role in the HBO drama The Sopranos created by David Chase, which premiered in 1999 and ended in 2007.
+She portrayed Carmela Soprano, wife of Mafia boss Tony Soprano played by James Gandolfini.
 The series received wide acclaim, and is often considered to be one of the greatest television series of all time.
-For her role on the series, Falco won three Primetime Emmy Awards, two Golden Globe Awards, and five Screen Actors Guild Awards.
+For her performance on the series, Falco won numerous awards including three Primetime Emmy Awards for Outstanding Actress in a Drama Series for the episodes "College" (1999), "Second Opinion" (2001), and "Whitecaps" (2003).
+She also earned two Golden Globe Awards for Best Actress – Television Series Drama and five Screen Actors Guild Awards.

 As of 2008, Falco, The X-Files star Gillian Anderson, Ugly Betty star America Ferrera, and 30 Rock's Tina Fey were the only actresses to have received a Golden Globe, an Emmy, and a SAG Award in the same year.
 Falco won these awards in 2003 for her performance as Carmela Soprano during the fourth season of The Sopranos.
+In the show's final season Alessandra Stanley of The New York Times wrote, "The series has always distinguished itself by the quality of its actors, but this season Ms. Falco depicts even more deeply than before, if that's possible, the full range of a mother and wife's anguish."

 During her tenure on The Sopranos, Falco appeared in films such as Freedomland and John Sayles' Sunshine State, for which she received the Los Angeles Film Critics Award for Best Supporting Actress.
-Falco also guest starred on the television series Will & Grace and had a recurring role on the second season of 30 Rock as Celeste Cunningham.
+Falco also guest starred on the television series Will & Grace and had a recurring role as C.C.
+Cunningham on the second season of the NBC sitcom 30 Rock as Celeste Cunningham, the later of which earned her a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
+She appeared in the Broadway revivals of Frankie and Johnny in the Clair de Lune opposite Stanley Tucci, and 'night, Mother opposite Brenda Blethyn.

-2007–2015: Nurse Jackie and Horace and Pete
+2009–2016: Nurse Jackie and return to Broadway

-Falco starred as the title character in the Showtime dark comedy series Nurse Jackie, which premiered on June 8, 2009, and ended on June 28, 2015.
-She won her fourth Primetime Emmy Award for the series.

-In 2011, Falco played the part of Bananas in the Broadway revival of The House of Blue Leaves in New York City with Ben Stiller and Jennifer Jason Leigh, for which she received her first and only Tony Award nomination.
-It was announced in January 2013 that Falco would star in Liz Flahive's The Madrid off-Broadway.
-The limited engagement, directed by Leigh Silverman, began previews on February 5 with an official opening on February 26.
-Along with Falco, the play starred John Ellison, Christopher Evan Welch, Phoebe Strole, and Frances Sternhagen.

-In 2016, Falco started portraying Sylvia Wittel on the Louis C.K. series Horace and Pete.
-The first episode was released on January 30, 2016, on C.K.'s website without any prior announcements.
-New episodes premiered weekly until the tenth episode was released on April 2, 2016.

-2016–present: Continued television work

-In September 2017, she began portraying Leslie Abramson in the first season of the NBC true crime anthology series Law & Order True Crime, subtitled The Menendez Murders.

-In 2020, she appeared as the lead character in the Paul Attanasio TV series Tommy.

-Falco originally reprised her breakout role as Carmela Soprano for the 2021 film The Many Saints of Newark, a prequel to The Sopranos.
-However, her scenes were cut from the finished film.

-Falco also starred in the FX true crime series Impeachment: American Crime Story as Hillary Rodham Clinton, wife of President Bill Clinton.